SciBorgo/Missing-data/paper/paper.md

 # Recommendations

-The current state of reporting missing data in the sports literature is poor.
+The current state of reporting missing data in the sports literature has room for improvement.
 In this section we discuss recommended practices for exploring and reporting missing data.
 Our intention is not to provide a 'cookbook' style approach to missing data, but rather broad recommendations to help researchers when writing the methods and results sections of a study,